-The Financial Derivative Instruments (FDIs) which the Sub-Fund uses for efficient portfolio management purposes are foreign exchange forwards.
+The Financial Derivative Instruments (FDIs) which the Sub-Fund uses for efficient portfolio management purposes are forward foreign exchange contracts.
 These instruments allow the Sub-Fund to purchase one currency and sell another currency at a pre-determined rate of exchange at a pre-determined date in the future.
 Please see Note 8 for further details on the use of FDIs and the underlying risks.